 Many chemicals of concern are industrial chemicals that don’t stay isolated inside factories.
 Studies have found hundreds of man-made chemicals in our air, water, food, consumer products, and in samples of human blood and urine.
 Let’s Talk Prevention: Reducing Toxic Exposures is a program to prevent diseases, like breast cancer, by describing ways to avoid common chemicals of concern linked with negative health impacts.
 Review the information below for tips on reducing toxic exposures and choosing safer alternatives to harmful products.
-Use the button below to view or download the brochure:
+Use the button below to view or download the handout:

 Seven Basic Steps to Reduce Exposure